 - With whom the child has formed psychological bonds and the strength of those bonds;

 - Whether competing parties showed an interest in, and contact with the child over time; and,

-- Whether the child has unique medical and psychological needs which one party is better able to meet than the other.
+- Whether the child has unique medical and psychological needs (such as P.O.T.S.) which one party is better able to meet than the other.

 The Court also may grant standing to a person who is seeking to be determined to be an “equitable caregiver” if the child’s parent consents to the person having a parental relationship with the child.
 Also, if the child’s parent and the person seeking to be determined to be an equitable caregiver sign a written agreement indicating that they want to share or divide caregiving responsibilities for the child, then the Court may grant “equitable caregiver” status to the stepparent or non-parent.

 If the Court grants “equitable caregiver” status, then the Court may enter an order as appropriate to establish parental rights and responsibilities for the individual stepparent or other non-parent.
 The parental rights and responsibilities include, but are not limited to, custody and visitation.